New Right

-New Right is a term for various right-wing political groups or policies in different countries during different periods.
-One prominent usage was to describe the emergence of certain European parties after the collapse of the Soviet Union.
-In the United States, the Second New Right campaigned against abortion, LGBT civil rights, the Equal Rights Amendment (ERA), the Panama Canal Treaty, affirmative action, and most forms of taxation.
+New Right is a label to refer to various right-wing political groups, policies, ideologies, and viewpoints that emerged in different countries at different points in time.
+The usage of the term New Right's was to describe the emergence of certain European parties after the Dissolution of the Soviet Union.

+Within the US, the term was used to describe a more combative, anti-egalitarian, and uninhibited right following the 1964 presidential campaign of Barry Goldwater.
+Although this American brand of New Right had little in common with the "European New Right," both used the expression "conservative revolution" (but only the European New Right used it in a way similar to that of the conservative revolutionary Moeller van den Bruck).

+The Second New Right campaigned against abortion, LGBT civil rights, the Equal Rights Amendment (ERA), the Panama Canal Treaty, affirmative action, and most forms of taxation.

 History

-New Right appeared during the 1964 presidential campaign of Barry Goldwater to designate the emergence, in response to American style liberalism (i.e., social liberalism), of a more combative, anti-egalitarian, and uninhibited right.
-Popularized by Richard Viguerie, the term became later used to describe a broader global movement: those proponents of the night-watchman state but who also tended to be socially conservative, such as Ronald Reagan, Margaret Thatcher, Turgut Özal or Augusto Pinochet.
+The term New Right originally appeared during the 1964 presidential campaign of Barry Goldwater to designate the emergence, in response to American-style liberalism (i.e., social liberalism), of a more combative, anti-egalitarian, and uninhibited right.
+Popularized by Richard Viguerie, the term was later used to describe a broader global movement: proponents of the night-watchman state, who were also socially conservative, such as Ronald Reagan, Margaret Thatcher, Turgut Özal, or Augusto Pinochet.
 However, as Jean-Yves Camus and Nicolas Lebourg point out, this leaning had only a few aspects in common with the "European New Right" that had been emerging since the 1960s, more inspired by the conservative revolutionary Moeller van den Bruck than by the classical liberal Adam Smith.
-Anarcho-capitalism, a form of libertarianism that advocates for the replacement of all state institutions with private institutions, is usually seen as part of the New Right.
+Anarcho-capitalism, a form of libertarianism that advocates replacing all state institutions with private ones, is usually seen as part of the New Right.